awesto/django-shop/docs/tutorial/polymorphic-product.rst

 ========================

-To test this example, set the shell environment variable ``export DJANGO_SHOP_TUTORIAL=polymorphic``, then recreate the database as explained in :ref:`create-demo-database`.

-Afterwards start the demo server:
+To test this example, set the shell environment variable ``export DJANGO_SHOP_TUTORIAL=polymorphic``, then recreate the database as explained in :ref:`create-demo-database` and start the demo server:

 .. code-block:: shell